Logo

 Calling a Lawyer

-As we previously mentioned, you should reach out to a lawyer as soon as possible if you believe you have a burn injury case.
+As we previously mentioned, you should contact a lawyer as soon as possible if you believe you have a burn injury case.
 This way, you can be sure if you want to move forward.

-If you believe you have a case, you can get in contact with us at (214) 777-7777 immediately.
+If you believe you have a case, you can contact us at (214) 777-7777 immediately.
 We can advise you on the next steps to take in your injury claim with a free evaluation.